-There is no prescribed maximum or minimum length for this section.
+There is no prescribed maximum or minimum length for this section, although note that very short (e.g. single sentence) answers are of limited use to the panel.
 For guidance, the average word count varies between 200-450 words.

 II.
 Comments on the researcher(s)